Physics

 Dr Karamath

-In Years 7 and 8 Physics is taught as part of the combined Key Stage 3 science program.
+In Years 7 and 8 Physics is taught as part of combined Key Stage 3 Science.
 We recognise that these formative years lay the foundation for the scientific accomplishments of our students throughout the rest of their academic career.
 We therefore ensure that the Physics department provides significant input into scientific thinking at a junior level.

 Key Stage 4